Las Vegas Uninsured or Underinsured Motorist Lawyer

 If you were injured by an uninsured driver, does that mean you cannot make a personal injury claim?
 If the at-fault driver is underinsured, will that mean there is not enough insurance to cover your personal injury claim?
 In both cases, you can make a claim against your own (or in many cases your family’s) car insurance.
-At Koch & Brim, the Las Vegas Personal Injury Lawyers, our attorneys can answer your questions and concerns about uninsured or underinsured drivers.
+At Koch & Brim, the Las Vegas Personal Injury Lawyers, can answer your questions and concerns about uninsured or underinsured drivers.

 Insurance policies can be hard to understand – especially after a car accident when you are trying to determine what your policy will or will not cover.
 The Las Vegas car accident lawyers at Koch & Brim have more than 40 years of combined experience helping people know their insurance rights.